jvanstone/Canadainfo/README.md

 == Copyright ==

-Canada Info WordPress Theme, 2021 Vanstone Online Canada Info is distributed under the terms of the GNU GPL.
+Canada Info WordPress Theme, 2021 Vanstone Online.
+Canada Info is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify